-Food & Drink Resources (FDR) opened its Denver focus group facility in 2014 to serve large restaurant organizations and food producers in development and market research.
-The FDR Innovation Center is fully-equipped with all the items you’d expect a restaurant or bar to have.
+Food & Drink Resources (FDR) opened its Denver focus group facility in 2014 to serve large restaurant organizations and food producers in recipe and development as well as market research.
+The FDR Research & Innovation Center is fully equipped with all the items you’d expect a restaurant or bar to have.
 Continue reading

 Food & Drink Resources got its start in Virginia and Texas, back when co-founders Richard Keys and Scott Randolph based their work there.
 The move to Colorado in 2009 was an intentional business move.
 Denver doesn’t just have amazing weather, skiing, and restaurants.
 Turns out Colorado is an ideal spot for food/beverage market research, too.
 Continue reading

 In May, Taco John’s invited menu development experts to join its “Idea Council” for a two-day brainstorming session.
 Franchisees who serve on the Taco John’s menu committee, members of the brand’s corporate leadership team, and more than 20 industry partners joined in on the event, which was held at the Food & Drink Resources Innovation Center.
 Continue reading

 Let’s address some of the reasons why food and drink manufacturers choose to work with third-party organizations, like Food & Drink Resources (FDR), to represent their products to restaurant brands.
 Our goal with this article is to show you how Food & Drink Resources can enhance your work…and grow your bottom line.
 Continue reading

 If you are in Denver, you are always welcome to visit the Denver FDR Innovation Center and see our market research and test kitchen facilities.
 In the meantime, take a tour of our space online.
 Here we’ve got a quick video and photos for you.
 Continue reading

 We can say with confidence that the food and drink ideation sessions at the FDR Innovation Center are unlike most others.

 How do we know?